-• If the future differs from the past, it is likely to move in the direction (on average) of smaller units and more diverse housing types.
-Most, but not all, of the evidence suggests that the bulk of the change should be in the direction of smaller average house and lot sizes for single-family housing.
+• If the future differs from the past, and policy changes are prescribed, the future of housing in McMinnville is likely to move in the direction (on average) of smaller units and more diverse housing types.
+Most, but not all, of the demographic evidence suggests that the bulk of the change should be in the direction of smaller average house and lot sizes for single-family housing.
 This includes providing opportunities for development of smaller single-family detached homes, townhomes, and multifamily housing.